 Externally, there’s Chaos simply from the country’s strategic location, next to Russia.
 Ukraine is viewed as a strategic set piece in the political chess game between Russia and the West.
 These two larger opposing forces push and pull, whipsawing Ukraine to advance their own political agendas.
 Most recently, the political Chaos within Ukraine has intensified as it relates to U.S. politics.

 A result of all this has been Chaos in Ukraine’s overall economy.
 Despite the sheer will of the people, Ukraine struggles to gain its footing on its path to growth.
-Caught in the middle of two larger political forces, the bullying effects are felt in their daily lives and adds to their struggle to balance Order and Chaos.
+Caught in the middle of two larger political forces, the bullying effects are felt in their daily lives, adding to their struggle to balance Order and Chaos.

 But Ukraine isn’t so much lost; it’s just trying to find.
 There’s a difference.